rubengr16/42/42cursus/inception/README.md

 Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
 Then, with a single command, you create and start all the services from your configuration file.

+The default path for a Compose file is **compose.yaml** (preferred) or compose.yml that is placed in the working directory.
+Compose also supports docker-compose.yaml and docker-compose.yml for backwards compatibility of earlier versions.
+If both files exist, Compose prefers the canonical compose.yaml.

 ## URLs

 * [Docker glossary](https://docs.docker.com/glossary/#base-image)